When you furnish the main living room in the house, you usually create one of two distinct looks.

 Are you sitting comfortably?

 While a modular might suit the family, it’s not always the best seating arrangement when you have company over – especially if you don’t know them that well.
 Sectionals can feel a little too close for comfort with some people!
 You don’t need to lose the intimacy of the family sofa, though.
 Simply choose a sectional that leaves you extra room for a couple of individual chairs, where a guest can have a little more personal space if they so choose.
-Italian furniture website Vivendo has some beautiful upholstered lounge chairs, crafted from natural ash, which would make a beautiful addition to any contemporary living room.
-They’re also stackable, so can be placed out of the way when you want more space.
+There are many websites that have some beautiful upholstered lounge chairs, crafted from natural ash, which would make a beautiful addition to any contemporary living room.
+If you look for something stack able, it can be placed out of the way when you want more space.

 Hide the clutter

 Once you’ve got the seating sorted, think about storage.
 Many modular sofas have storage under the seats, which is great for stowing things like blankets and extra cushions.
 If the kids’ toys need to stay in the room as it’s their place to play during the daytime, then get some shelving with deep baskets on the bottom layer, where everything can be swept into when necessary.
 Use the upper shelves to display books and family photos, which give your guests a glimpse into your private life without feeling that they’re intruding.